 In desperation many occupants resort to blocking weepholes with any number of materials such as silicon sealants, rolled up paper, plastic, scourer pads, steel wool.
 Unfortunately some manufactured weep hole covers, guards and barriers have also been designed with holes too small to allow adequate ventilation.
 Weepa's Protector Weep Hole Screen can be easily fitted to keep these pests out whilst maintaining air-flow.

 'Solutions' that obstruct air-flow to the cavity cause moisture problems.
 The resulting "Leaky Building Syndrome" can be difficult and very costly to fix later.

 Weep holes provide access for embers during bushfires sometimes with devastating consequences.
 Sparks enter the wall and roof cavity and the house ignites ‘from the inside’.
 It’s common to hear stories about firefighters saving houses in the direct path of a bushfires only to find houses further back suddenly exploding into flames.

-In Australia the Building Code for bushfire-prone areas (AS3959:2009) has specific requirements for ember screening in weep holes in all houses built in areas of declared bushfire risk including BAL-12.5, BAL-19, BAL-29, BAL-40, BAL-FZ.
-Our Bushfire Products include metal mesh screens, which prevent the entry of embers and keeping the cavity safe.
+In Australia the Building Code for bushfire-prone areas (AS3959:2018) has specific requirements for ember screening in weep holes in all houses built in areas of declared bushfire risk including BAL-12.5, BAL-19, BAL-29, BAL-40, BAL-FZ.
+Our Bushfire Products include metal mesh screens, which prevent the entry of embers and keep the cavity safe.